🎨 Color and Lens Correction (RawTherapee)

 White Balance

-Ok finding the White Balance is easy, but applying it to all the photos is a bit more complicated.
-At least I didn't find any other solution yet.
-So from your central pane, select one photo, where you can see the 18% Gray value on the color checker well.
-Double-click the image so you will enter the Editor mode.
-In the right pane you still see the icons on top.
-Find the one named "Color" (the third one) and click it.
-On top of the list, you'll find 00White Balance.
-If you click that it will open the dialog, where you find several options of adjusting the White Balance.
+Ok, so finding the white balance is easy, but applying it to all the photos is a bit more complicated.
+At least I haven't found another solution yet.
+So, in your central window, select a photo where you can clearly see the 18% grey value on the colour bar.
+Double-click on the image to bring it into Editor mode.
+In the right pane, you can still see the icons at the top.
+Find the one called "Colour" (the third one) and click it.
+At the top of the list you'll find 00White Balance.
+Clicking on it will open the dialogue box where you'll find several options for adjusting the white balance.
 Click on the Pick== button and then click wihtin the image on the 18% grey patch.
-You should see a subtle change in colors.
+You should see a subtle change in the colours.

 Lens Correction